Posts Tagged ‘causes of insanity’

 Many Physicians Believed Insanity Stemmed from Physical Causes

-Some of the new ideas about insanity and ways to prevent it helped doctors believe in cures after a long period in which they had resigned themselves to believing that most insanity was chronic.
 An article from the November 12, 1922 edition of The Washington Post quoted Dr. Toulouse, a renowned French alienist, who had founded the League for Mental Hygiene and Prophylaxis.
 He believed that “half the occupants of the world’s insane asylums are not mad, but diseased.”
-Like most other alienists, Toulouse also believed that early intervention was critical; he set up a clinic where people could go when they felt their “nerves giving way.”
+Continue reading

 Slow to Change